 The Investment Manager's management of the Subsidiary's portfolio is underpinned by the ongoing monitoring and mitigation of credit risk in the portfolio to ensure that any credit events or institutional ratings changes are identified in a timely manner.

-The weighted average external credit rating of the Subsidiary's externally rated portfolio investments is B1, calculated using all available ratings for the portfolio investments from Standard and Poor's, Moody's, Fitch and Kroll.
+The following table analyses the external ratings of the Subsidiary's portfolio investments, calculated using all available ratings for the portfolio investments from Standard and Poor's, Moody's and Fitch.